 So 10 months later we got the program rolling, correct?

 No thank you.
-We’re too busy helping those who really need to be helped and are ready for it today.
-That has been my company policy since then.
-My message to those who procrastinate and aren’t that serious about receiving planned gifts, please wait (excuse the pun) to call us until you are.
+We’re too busy helping those who really need to be helped and are ready for it today, even the very small shops who need our starter series — and they are beginning to get ahead of the game.
+A “no thank you” has been my company policy since then.
+My message to those who procrastinate and aren’t that serious about receiving planned gifts – to those who want to defer planned giving over and over again – please wait (excuse the pun) to call us until you are.

 My message to procrastinators: please do not call us.